pshriwise/obsidian_work_vault/NSE CI Notes.md

 ## Creating a `.gitlab-ci.yml` file

-This file contains the different steps for setup and build of
+This file contains the different steps for setup and build of the project